converged-computing/flux-burst-local/example/README.md

 ```bash
 srun -N 4 --time 60:00 -ppdebug --pty flux start
 ```
+**Don't forget to check the path of flux you are using**.
 When you get the allocation, you can verify your resources as follows:

 ```bash
 $ flux resource list